How to bring your new CCGT staff up to speed

 Plant specific simulators train staff on your exact operation and specific challenges

 Operators and technicians often jump from one plant to the next, but no two are exactly alike.
 You run the risk of missing your contractual obligation to your ISO to deliver megawatts or may face environmental fines.
 With tight startup constraints around emissions, making a mistake or not being able to efficiently recognize and mitigate abnormal conditions can cause you to exceed your emissions limits and even extend or postpone your time to start.
+Additionally, a power plant simulator allows you to exactly replicate those unfortunate out-of-spec conditions.
+This specific scenario-based training helps ensure that the same mistakes are minimized.

 I don’t have an Instructor, so how can I use simulation training?